 - composition (articulating ideas and structuring them in writing)

 We acknowledge the value of ‘Talk for Writing’ and through the use of well-planned learning sequences, children are given opportunities to verbalise ideas in most sessions.
-Writing is taught through discrete phonics sessions and through the use of shared, modelled writing and guided writing.
+Writing is taught through discrete phonics sessions, shared, modelled writing and guided writing.
 Teachers use feedback marking to inform pupils of their next steps and to inform future planning.
-At East Borough, we value the importance of children reflecting on their own learning, and that of peers, to edit and improve their writing as a result.
+At VIPS at East Borough, we value the importance of children reflecting on their own learning, and that of peers, to edit and improve their writing as a result.

 Spelling, Punctuation and Grammar

 Spelling, punctuation and grammar (SPAG) are taught throughout KS1 and 2.
-Spelling is taught following the Read Write Inc (RWI) Spelling programme.
 Pupils are taught spelling rules and patterns which are then practised daily through various games and activities both in class and at home.
-At East Borough, it is our aim to give children confidence in their own spelling ability.
+At VIPS at East Borough, it is our aim to give children confidence in their own spelling ability.
 As a result, children strive to use the best word rather than the easiest word when they are writing.
 New vocabulary, often linked to the text or the Creative Curriculum, is introduced and embedded in every English lesson.
 Pupils also have regular, weekly lessons focussed on teaching the rules of grammar and punctuation which are underpinned and identified in text work and then applied to their own writing.
 As part of our feedback marking, teachers will highlight the next steps for children’s grammar and punctuation learning as well as identifying spelling words for children to practise.
+As the children progress throughout the school, they begin to take ownership of the editing and improvement process themselves.

-Literacy is taught throughout the school on a daily basis.
-In the Foundation Stage, children follow the ‘Communication, Language and Literacy’ area of the Early Years Foundation Stage Framework.
+In the Foundation Stage, children follow the Story World programme, focussing on memorising and retelling the story in its entirety before re-writing an alternative version themselves.
 Children have discrete taught sessions of phonics (following the Read Write Inc. programme) and reading, where children are encouraged to share and respond to a range of texts.
 Speaking and Listening underpins all aspects of the Foundation Stage curriculum where children are encouraged to explore through role play and to continually converse for different purposes and to varying audiences.
-To compliment this, during child initiated learning time, children have free access to class libraries, writing areas and phonics resources.
+To compliment this, during child-initiated learning time, children have free access to class libraries, writing areas and phonics resources.